 Caring for your fishbone cactus

-The fishbone cactus is a great option for beginner and experienced houseplant gardeners.
+The fishbone cactus is a great option for beginners and experienced houseplant gardeners.
 Most cacti are easy to care for, but the fishbone has care requirements that are quite simple to maintain.
 The most complicated aspects of this plant are the humidity and temperature requirements.
 Because you’re trying to mirror their natural habitat as best as possible, it’s important to choose a location in your home carefully.

 Fishbone cacti enjoy a humid environment, like a bathroom with bright indirect lighting or a room with a space humidifier.
 You can also increase the humidity around the plant with regular, light misting or by placing the plant on a tray of pebbles filled with water.
-Indoor environments work best for these plants not only because of the high humidity needs but also because they prefer temperatures between 60 and 77 degrees Fahrenheit (though can tolerate temperatures down to 50 if need be).
+Indoor environments work best for these plants not only because of the high humidity needs but also because they prefer temperatures between 60 and 77 degrees Fahrenheit (though it can tolerate temperatures down to 50 if need be).
 In an outdoor space, that window can be hard to maintain at a certain point in the year.

 For best survival and growth results, consider keeping your fishbone cactus as an indoor-only plant.